jgreef/Colors/UI_readme.txt

 Arrow Up/Down:          increases/decreases the number of gliders to generate by 1
                         also changes the number of quadrant dots to generate by 1/4

-Arrow Right/Left        increases/decreases the number of gliders to generate by 4
+Arrow Right/Left:       increases/decreases the number of gliders to generate by 4
                         also changes the number of quadrant dots to generate by 1

+------------------------------- Genetic Controls -------------------------------

++/=:                    Current ruleset is pretty, add it to the seeds and generate new rules

+-/_:                    Current ruleset is not pretty, destroy it and generate new rules